Health and safety

 A general guideline as to when a child is kept at home or taken home from the group would be when the child is not well enough to take part in the regular program or is infectious to others.
 For this reason parents are advised to make personal arrangements for stand-by emergency care.

 Families are responsible for providing nutritious lunches according to the Canada Food Guide as well as the child's and culture preferences.
-Our programs offer a morning.
-Healthy and varied snacks (morning and afternoon) will be provided in compliances to Canada's Food Guide.
-Please note both our centres have a "NO NUT" policy, therefore any food items containing nut products such as peanut butter and different nuts will not be given for snack or lunch items brought from home.
+Our programs offer healthy and varied snacks (morning and afternoon) and they will be provided in compliance with Canada's Food Guide.
+Our centres are allergy aware, not allergy restrictive.
+If your child has food allergies or restrictions then all snacks and food must come from home.

 Clothing and personal belongings